ralgar/proton-mo2-installer/README.md

 ### Installation
 Installation is simple:
 1. Install your chosen game through Steam.
-2. Launch the game once to initialize the Proton prefix.
+2. Grab the latest stable release of the installer [here](https://github.com/ralgar/proton-mo2-installer/releases).
-3. Grab the latest stable release of the installer [here](https://github.com/ralgar/proton-mo2-installer/releases).
+3. Make sure Steam is *not* running before starting the installer..
 4. Run `setup`, and follow the prompts until finished.
-5. Launch the game.
+5. Launch the game via Steam.
 It will now launch MO2 instead.

-**Note:** Installing the Windows packages can take a long time in some cases.
+**Note:** Configuring the prefix can take a long time in some cases.
 There is no fix for this, just be patient.

 ### Configuring Mod Organizer 2
 **On the first run of MO2:**
 - Choose *Create a portable instance*.
 - Choose the game that you're installing for.
 - Choose a location to store the instance data.
-I recommend choosing a *non-default* location.
+I recommend choosing a *non-default* location, see [Notes](#notes).
 - Connect your Nexus account (using an API key is recommended).
 - Click *Finish* to create the instance.
 - Choose either *Yes* or *No* when asked if you want tutorials.